kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 This mode is available in two variants:

-- Fast: Kagi search coupled with a fast AI model.
+- Fast: Kagi search coupled with a fast AI model (claude-instant).
 Optimized for speed, while not sacrificing quality.
 Access directly with the `!fast` bang.
-- Expert: Multiple Kagi searches (and external services) together with the best available AI model for the highest accuracy and comprehensive responses.
+- Expert: Multiple Kagi searches (and external services) together with the best available AI model (claude-2) for the highest accuracy and comprehensive responses.
 Access directly with the `!expert` bang.

 ### Code